onelivesleft/jai-string/README.md

 ```

 To use clone the repo then copy the `Strings`, `Strings_Alloc` and `Strings_Shared` folders into your `jai/modules` folder, or symlink them: `mklink /d c:\jai\modules\Strings c:\repos\jai-string\Strings`
+Optionally do the same for the `Scratch` folder if you want to have access to the scratch allocator.

 ## Mechanics